 The signs are everywhere — ownership is on the outs.
 From Spotify’s IPO to Amazon Prime hitting a hundred million memberships to Lyft’s new monthly pass, more and more people are opting for fluid services rather than static products.
 In fact, our physical world seems to be rapidly diminishing all around us.
 Companies aren’t buying buildings, they’re renting from WeWork or Servorp.
 Teenagers aren’t saving up to buy cheap cars, they’re catching rides with their phones.
 Even the malls are disappearing.
 The world is switching from capex to opex.

-Also, as on-demand services have become available, the total cost of ownership has become too burdening.
+Also, as on-demand services have become available, many people have become aware of the total cost of ownership, thus opting for access over ownership.

 When you purchase a car, its initial cost is just one part of the expense.
-In fact, real costs associated with the car will be the whole set of maintenance costs and operating costs to keep the car working.
+Real costs associated with the car will be the whole set of maintenance costs and operating costs to keep the car working.

 As pointed out by consumerreports.org “many brands have low ownership costs during year three.
 Keep in mind that some—including BMW and Mini—have free maintenance for the first few years, making them relatively affordable out of the gate.
 But costs can skyrocket when the warranty and free maintenance periods are over.”